Uwe Timm: Life and work

-After working as a furrier, Timm studied Philosophy and German in Munich and Paris, achieving a PhD in German literature in 1971 with his thesis: The Problem of Absurdity in the Works of Albert Camus.
+After working as a furrier, Timm studied Philosophy and German in Munich and Paris, achieving a PhD in German literature in 1971 with his thesis The Problem of Absurdity in the Works of Albert Camus.
 During his studies, Timm was engaged in leftist activities of the 1960s.
 He became a member of the Socialist German Student Union and was associated with Benno Ohnesorg.
 From 1973 to 1981 he was a member of the German Communist Party.
-Three times Timm has been called as a writer-in-residence to several universities in English-speaking countries: in 1981 to the University of Warwick, in 1994 to Swansea, and in 1997 to Washington University in St. Louis.
-He has also been a lecturer at universities in Paderborn, Darmstadt, Lüneburg and Frankfurt.
+Three times Timm was appointed writer-in-residence at universities in English-speaking countries: in 1981 at the University of Warwick, in 1994 at Swansea University, and in 1997 at Washington University in St. Louis.
+He has also been a lecturer at universities in Paderborn, Darmstadt, Lüneburg, and Frankfurt.

 Timm started publishing in the early 1970s and became known to a larger audience in Germany after one of his children's books, Rennschwein Rudi Rüssel, was turned into the movie Rudy, the Racing Pig (1995).
 Today he is one of the most successful contemporary authors in Germany.
-His books Die Entdeckung der Currywurst (The Invention of Curried Sausage) and Am Beispiel meines Bruders (In my brother's shadow, or literally: "By my Brother's Example") can both be found on the syllabi of German schools.
+His books Die Entdeckung der Currywurst (The Invention of Curried Sausage) and Am Beispiel meines Bruders (In My Brother's Shadow, or literally: "By My Brother's Example") can both be found in the syllabi of German schools.
 His readers usually appreciate Timm's writing style, which he himself calls "die Ästhetik des Alltags" ("the aesthetics of everyday life").
-Timm imitates everyday storytelling by using everyday vocabulary and simple sentences and generally tries to imitate the way stories are orally told.
-His works often indirectly link with each other by taking up minor characters from one story and making this character the main character of another work.
-For example, a minor character like Frau Brücker from Johannisnacht is taken up as a main character in his book Die Entdeckung der Currywurst.
-Timm's works also tend to have autobiographical features and often deal with the German past or are set in the German past.
+Timm uses everyday vocabulary and simple sentences and generally tries to imitate the way stories are orally told.
+His works often indirectly connect with each other by taking a minor character from one story and making this character the main character of another work.
+For example, a minor character like Frau Brücker from Johannisnacht becomes a main character in Die Entdeckung der Currywurst.
+Timm's works also tend to have autobiographical features and often deal with, or are set in, the German past.